wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    DNS Terminology [RFC7719].

-   The key words "Closest Encloser" and "Source of Synthesis" in this document are to be interpreted as described in The Role of Wildcards [RFC4592].
+   The key words "Closest Encloser" and "Source of Synthesis" in this document are to be interpreted as described in[RFC4592].

-   The key word "Closest Encloser" is also defined in NSEC3 [RFC5155].
+   "Closest Encloser" is also defined in NSEC3 [RFC5155], as is "Next closer name".

-   The key words "Next closer name" in this document is to be interpreted as described in NSEC3 [RFC5155].

 3. Problem Statement

    The current DNS negative cache caches negative (non-existent) information, and requires an exact match in most instances [RFC2308].

-   Assume that "example.com" zone doesn't have names such as
+   Assume that the (DNSSEC signed) "example.com" zone contains:

+      apple.example.com IN A 192.0.2.1